angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 #### Round 1 vs Kyle Dorgan on Karnforge.
 Win (2-1)

 Nothing to note here.
-Typical combo matchup for DD where I bought time with counterspells to get a same turn win with Doomsday.
+Typical combo matchup for Dd where I bought time with counterspells to get a same turn win with Doomsday.

 #### Round 2 vs Austin Blackner on UR Delver.
 Win (2-1)